mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 Without explicit confirmation of the resource in the token response, the client cannot detect when the authorization server has ignored or overridden the requested resource indicator, leaving it vulnerable to mix-up attacks.
 The only protection in this scenario is user consent, which may not provide sufficient detail to educate the user about the specific resource being authorized, especially when authorization servers do not prominently display resource indicators in consent screens.

-This document introduces a new parameter `resource` to be returned in the access token response so the client can validate that the issued token corresponds to the intended resource.
+This document introduces a new parameter `resource` to be returned in the access token response so the client can validate that the issued access token corresponds to the intended resource.

 # Conventions and Terminology